Eta and rho invariants on manifolds with edges

-\begin{proof} Let $E$ denote $S\otimes F$ in case $D$ refers to the spin Dirac operator, and $\Lambda^*T^*M \otimes F$ in case $D$ refers to the Gauss-Bonnet or the signature operator.
-Here $F$ is any flat Hermitian vector bundle induced by a unitary representation, and $S$ the spinor bundle.
+\begin{proof} Let $E$ denote $S\otimes L$ in case $D$ refers to the spin Dirac operator, and $\Lambda^*T^*M \otimes L$ in case $D$ refers to the Gauss-Bonnet or the signature operator.
+Here $L$ is any flat Hermitian vector bundle induced by a unitary representation, and $S$ the spinor bundle.
 Assume first that $m$ is even.
 Then, exactly as in the smooth compact setting, there exists a unitary $\phi: L^2(M,E) \to L^2(M,E)$, respecting the self-adjoint domain of $D$ such that $\phi D + D \phi = 0$.
 Consequently, the spectrum of $D$ is symmetric around zero and we conclude $\Tr D H = 0$.

 Assume now that $m$ is odd.
 Then the spectrum of $D$ need not be symmetric any longer and the trace asymptotics is non-trivial.
 Note that each coefficient $A_\ell$ comes from the heat kernel expansion at td, and hence is local in the sense that $A_\ell = \int_M a_\ell$, where at any given point $p\in M$ each $a_\ell(p)$ depends only on the jets of the Riemannian metric tensor $g$ at $p$.
-Using Getzler rescaling and local index theorem techniques, Bismut and Freed \cite{BiFr} have established vanishing of the local coefficients $a_\ell$ for $(2\ell - m) < 1$, compare also Melrose \cite{Mel:TAP}.
+In particular, if an open neighborhood of $p\in M$ is isometrically identified with an open neighborhood of $p'$ in a smooth closed manifold $M'$, then $a_\ell(p)$ equals to the corresponding coefficient $a'_\ell(p')$ in the heat trace asymptotics on $M'$.
+Using Getzler rescaling and local index theorem techniques on the closed manifold $M'$, Bismut and Freed \cite{BiFr} have established vanishing of the local coefficients $a'_\ell$ for $(2\ell - m) < 1$, compare also Melrose \cite{Mel:TAP}.
 Consequently, $A_\ell$ vanish for $(2\ell - m) < 1$.

-Now, by the definition \eqref{extended} of extended unions, coefficients $C_\ell$ arise if and only if the asymptotic expansion of $\Tr D H$ admits terms of the form $A_{\ell+\frac{f}{2}}$ and $B_\ell$ are both non-zero.
-In particular, $C_\ell$ vanish for $(2\ell - m) < 1$ as well.
+Now, by the definition \eqref{extended} of extended unions, coefficients $C_{\ell i}$ arise if and only if the asymptotic expansion of $\Tr D H$ admits terms of the form $A_{\ell+\frac{f}{2}}$ and $B_{\ell i}$ are both non-zero.
+In particular, $C_{\ell i}$ vanish for $(2\ell - m) < 1$ as well.
 This proves the statement. \end{proof}

-We point out that without the assumption of $D$ being even and odd, all statements in Theorems \ref{exp1} and \ref{exp2} continue to hold with the index $\ell$ being fractional, $\ell \in \N_0 / 2$.
+We point out that without the assumption of $D$ being even or odd, all statements in Theorems \ref{exp1} and \ref{exp2} continue to hold with the index $\ell$ being fractional, $\ell \in \N_0 / 2$.